sindresorhus/slugify/readme.md

 Type: `string[]`\
 Default: `[]`

-Preserve particular characters so long as they are **not** the separator.
+Preserve certain characters.

+It cannot contain the `separator`.

 For example, if you wanted to slugify urls, but preserve the HTML fragment `#`, and `.` characters.